project-robius/robius/crates/authentication/README.md

 ### Write policy file.

-You can crate your own application's policy file, also can crate by template policy file.
+You can create your application's own policy file from scratch, or also create one from a template policy file.

-Template policy file see: [`./examples/org.robius.authentication.policy`](./examples/org.robius.authentication.policy)
+See here for an example template policy file: [`./examples/org.robius.authentication.policy`](./examples/org.robius.authentication.policy)

+> [!NOTE]
+>
+> A polkit policy file (`*.policy`) is an XML file that defines one or more authorization **actions** for your application. polkit uses these definitions to determine whether a user is allowed to perform privileged operations.
+>
+> The “actions” directory (/usr/share/polkit-1/actions/) contains .policy files that define polkit authorization actions.

 ### Quick Test Mode ⚠️

+#### Step 1.
+Install your policy file (`*.policy`)

-Add the policy file to actions by manually executing the following command:
+Install the policy file into the polkit `actions` directory, which is used to define authorization actions for the application.

+Manually execute the following command:

 ```bash
 sudo install -Dm644 com.yourapp.policy /usr/share/polkit-1/actions/
 ```
+`polkit` loads policy definitions from /usr/share/polkit-1/actions/.

-Then, ensure your policy file is correctly installed.
+#### Step 2.
+Ensure your policy file was correctly installed.

 ```bash
 pkaction --action-id <YOUR_POLICY_File_ACTION_ID>
 ```

 > During the test mode, you don't need to worry about the location of the policy file; just ensure it installs correctly.
->
-> You can also store it in advance under the unified packaging configuration folder (like `packaging`)to facilitate automatic installation of the policy file during release mode when users perform installation.

 ### Release Mode